meilisearch/meilisearch/README.md

 ## Contributing

 Hey!
 We're glad you're thinking about contributing to MeiliSearch!
-However, we are currently working on a huge refactor and accepting PRs on this repository wouldn't be productive.
-We are sorry about this!
-Be sure we are doing our best so that you can contribute to MeiliSearch again as soon as possible ❤️
+Feel free to pick an [issue labeled as `good first issue`](https://github.com/meilisearch/MeiliSearch/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), and to ask any question you need.
+Some points might not be clear and we are available to help you!

+Also, we recommend following the [CONTRIBUTING](./CONTRIBUTING.md) to create your PR.

 ## Core engine and tokenizer